Introduction

 In order to understand black box, white box, and gray box testing, we need to know what a penetration test is to begin with.
 A penetration test is when a third-party cybersecurity firm tries to get into a company’s network.
 It is a fake, simulated attack where real-world methods are used in order to hack a company’s system.

 These penetration tests are usually necessary to comply with government regulations.
 However, it is also good to get these tests to make sure your customers and employees are safe from bad actors.
-There are many penetration test types, including internal penetration, external penetration, PCI DSS penetration, and more.
+There are many penetration test types, including internal penetration testing, external penetration testing, PCI DSS penetration testing, and more.

 Black Box Testing